khushbu0130/PDF_Converter/README.md

-PDF Converter Tool
+📄 PDF Converter Tool

-A simple Python-based PDF Converter with a Tkinter GUI that allows users to perform common PDF operations with ease.
-The tool provides three main features:
+A Python-based PDF Converter with a simple Tkinter GUI that lets you:

-Convert images (JPG/PNG) into PDF.
+✨ Convert images → PDF

-Split a PDF into individual pages.
+✨ Split a PDF into pages

-Merge two PDF files into one.
+✨ Merge multiple PDFs into one

-Built using PyPDF2, img2pdf, and Pillow, this project is lightweight, user-friendly, and designed for quick PDF management tasks.
+Built with PyPDF2, img2pdf, and Pillow, this tool is lightweight, beginner-friendly, and super handy for everyday PDF tasks.

-Features
+🔥 Features

-Convert images to PDF with one click.
+🖼️ Convert: JPG/PNG → PDF

-Split PDFs into single-page files.
+✂️ Split: Break PDFs into single-page files

-Merge multiple PDFs into a single document.
+🔗 Merge: Join two PDFs into one

-Simple and interactive Tkinter GUI.
+🎨 Simple and clean Tkinter GUI

-Installation
+⚙️ Installation

-Clone this repository or download the source code.
+1️⃣ Clone the repository

 git clone https://github.com/your-username/pdf-converter.git
 cd pdf-converter

-Install dependencies:
+2️⃣ Install dependencies

 python -m pip install -r requirements.txt

-Run the application:
+3️⃣ Run the application

 python "PDF Converter.py"

-Requirements
+📦 Requirements

 Python 3.x